-- Completion of a minimum of 59 semester units of approved graduate courses;
+- Completion of a minimum of 58 semester units of approved undergraduate courses;

-- Completion of all course work with a cumulative GPA of at least 3.0;
+- Completion of all coursework with a cumulative GPA of 3.0 or higher.

 Please carefully review the full list of Program Policies, including Academic Honesty and Integrity Requirement, Time Limitations for Earning Degrees and Certificates, Temporary Disruption of Attendance, Withdrawal Policy and Refund Policy.